 Payment fraud is becoming more common (and sophisticated) as fraudsters mine social media, creep into your business network, or even replicate email addresses.
 Once an ACH or wire has been authorized and executed, it’s often impossible to reverse.
 That’s why it is important for you and your staff to understand how you can protect your company, how UBT protects you, and what to do if your company does encounter fraud.
 We will cover all three of those in this three-part series.

-How can you protect your company?
+How you can protect your company

 Strong IT Security

 If you’ve never considered the security of your systems, start with the users and people who deal with your company’s banking.
 You may want to consider a separate computer used only for banking tasks.
 Employees who have access to your Business Banking Online should learn about phishing and spoofing.
-Our website has several videos you can share with these employees to help them understand what to look for. https://www.ubt.com/fraud-prevention-security/common-scams

 Everyone in your company should be aware of phishing and how to spot it.
 Critically review emails asking you to click a link, open an attachment, or visit a site to enter your credentials - even from a trusted source.
 They may have fallen victim too.